qmeng222/qmeng222.github.io/journal.md

 - added fly in/out transititons to the buttons
 - enabled zooming images on hover
 - enabled filtering items
-- bug fix: icons not shown on mobile
+- bug fix: icons do not slide in on mobile from time to time
-- study notes:
-  - aaa:

 <br>